Call For a Free Case Review

 How to Apply for VA Disability Benefits

-The VA disability application process is arduous, but it’s important that you follow it to ensure that you receive compensation for injuries, illnesses or disabilities you acquired through military service.
+The VA disability process can take a long time, but it’s important that you follow it to ensure that you receive compensation for injuries, illnesses or disabilities you acquired through military service.

 To begin the process, you’ll need to assemble the appropriate documentation, including: